nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ## OS Information

 ### os
 String stating which OS distribution and version is used.
-Distribution and version is separated with a "/" sign.
+Distribution and version is separated by a "/" sign.
 On platforms where the file [/etc/os-release](https://www.freedesktop.org/software/systemd/man/os-release.html) is available os is created by taking the `ID` and `VERSION_ID` values.
 The version identifier is optional and may be omitted.
 The string is case-insensitive.

-length: < 21 character
+length: < 21 characters

 valid characters: [A-Za-z0-9/.]